Red Light Camera Exposed

 A 2005 study by the U.S. Federal Highway Administration (FHWA) suggested that red light cameras reduce dangerous right-angle crashes.
 However, the study also made an incredible discovery: rear-end collisions have actually increased.
 According to the study, which included 132 red light camera intersections across the country, the use of red light camera systems produced the following results:

 - 25 percent reduction in total right-angle accidents

-- 15 percent increase in total rear-end accidents
+- 15 percent increase in total rear-end collisions

 A 2016 report by the Florida Dept. of Highway Safety and Motor Vehicles found that red light intersections saw increases in almost every kind of accident following the implementation of cameras.
 According to the report: